 What issues have come to light, causing the centre to close?

 The swimming pool at the Kingfisher Leisure Centre was initially closed for routine maintenance.
 During the works concerns were raised about the structural integrity of the roof which required further investigation.
-The whole centre had to be closed and a full structural survey is now underway.
-We would like to thank you in advance for your understanding and patience during this time.

 Why has the council taken the decision to close the centre?